xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 >
 There are 2 types of users on @xrdocs
 >
 *   **Owners/contributors** of the corresponding github repos (app-hosting, telemetry etc.).
-Their documents from prose.io directly get committed to the github repos (hence the website).
+The documents created by these users on prose.io directly get committed to the github repos (hence the website), when saved.
 *   **Guest Bloggers**: Do NOT have write access to repositories.
-All their documents from prose.io appear as pull requests on github, and are subject to a peer review by the owners/contributors before merging with the website.
+All their documents created on prose.io appear as pull requests on github, and are subject to a peer review by the owners/contributors before merging with the website.

-TMEs in the Web Solutions group at Cisco are by default the owners of the internal github repositories that store this documentation.
+TMEs in the Web Solutions group at Cisco are by default the owners of the internal github repositories that host the XR documentation.
 ---

 ## Writing your first tutorial